tejaswigowda/strata-editor/guides/ANIMATION.md

 $S('.ball').at(3).bounce(1)                              // place the event at t=3s absolute
 ```

-Because events carry absolute times on one clock, the whole scene — objects and camera — animates on a single axis you can version and export.
+Because events carry absolute times on one clock, the whole scene (objects and camera) animates on a single axis you can version and export.

 The agent authors timeline events only.
 Runtime `requestAnimationFrame` loops remain out of scope.
 Skeletal motion (BVH) and captured performance are on the roadmap as imported data, not generation.